 - Accelerated Networking with up to 25 Gbps of networking throughput.
-This feature is very interesting for all large virtual machines with high network load.
+This feature is very useful for virtual machines with high network load.

 - Write Accelerator offers increased write performance on premium disk drives.
-We intend to use this with HANA log or SQL Server log drives.
+We’re using this for our large database servers for better performance of HANA log or SQL Server log drives.

 - Load Balancer Standard provides many additional benefits over the Basic Load Balancer.
-Examples include more diagnostics to help with daily operations and troubleshooting, High-Availability Ports, and Availability Zones.
+Examples include more diagnostics to help with daily operations and troubleshooting, High-Availability Ports.

 Again, the benefit of Azure is that even if a setup doesn’t work, it’s easy to reconfigure without a big cost.

 For less risk and downtime, we use virtual server names—also called server alias names.
 Here’s how it works:

 - The physical SAP Central Instance server—saptstserver01—is the server/virtual machine.
 It’s the name that the datacenter uses for server performance monitoring, and nightly, weekly, or monthly backups.

 - There’s a registry entry that we can use to assign a virtual name to the physical server/virtual machine.
 In this case, sapalias01 is the assigned virtual name.
 This name is used for SAP app instances installed on the server/virtual machine, and by all users.

 - The SAP app knows only the virtual server name.
 We change the physical server/virtual machine name as needed, without affecting the system.
 Business continuity failover, server exchanges, and system moves are easy.